Observation of a multiplicity dependence in the $p_{\rm T}$-differential charm baryon-to-meson ratios in proton-proton collisions at $\sqrt{s} = 13$ TeV: Data Analysis

 The signal extraction was performed via binned maximum-likelihood fits to the invariant-mass distributions of candidates in each \pt and multiplicity interval.
 For all analyses, a Gaussian function was used to describe the signal peak.
 To model the background, an exponential function was used for the \Dzero mesons and for \Ds mesons with a transverse momentum higher than 4~\gevc, while a second-order polynomial function was used for both \Lc decay channels as well for the lowest two \pt intervals of the \Ds-meson analysis.
 Due to the limited number of candidates in some multiplicity classes and the large combinatorial background, it was not possible to extract the raw yield in the full \pt range for all the multiplicity intervals: the range $1 < \pt < 2$~\gevc in the low and high multiplicity classes and $12 < \pt < 24$~\gevc in the low multiplicity class are missing, respectively, for the \Ds and \Lc analyses.
 Examples of the invariant-mass distributions for \Dzero, \Ds, \LctopKpi, and \LctopKzeros candidates for the different \pt and multiplicity intervals are reported in Ref.~\cite{publicnote}.

 The corrected per-event yields were computed for each \pt and multiplicity interval as

 where $N^{\rm hadron,raw}_{\rm mult}$ is the raw yield (sum of particles and antiparticles) extracted in a given \pt and multiplicity interval.
 It is multiplied by the prompt fraction $f_{\mathrm{prompt}}$ in order to correct for the corresponding beauty-hadron decay contribution, and divided by the multiplicity-dependent prompt acceptance-times-efficiency, $({\rm Acc}\times\epsilon)_{\rm prompt, mult}$.
-It is further divided by a factor of two to obtain the charge-averaged yield, by the BR of the decay channel, the \pt-interval width ($\Delta\pt$), and the correction factor for the rapidity coverage $c_{\Delta y}$, computed as the ratio between the generated hadron yield in $\Delta y = 2 y_{\mathrm{fid}}$ and that in $|y| < 0.5$.
+It is further divided by a factor of two to obtain the charge-averaged yield, by the BR of the decay channel, the \pt-interval width ($\Delta\pt$), and the correction factor for the rapidity coverage $c_{\Delta y}$, computed as the ratio between the generated heavy-flavour hadron yield in $\Delta y = 2 y_{\mathrm{fid}}$ and that in $|y| < 0.5$.
 The factor $N^{\rm ev}_{\mathrm{mult}}$ denotes the number of recorded events in each multiplicity class, which is then corrected for the fraction of \INEL events that were not selected by the trigger, $\epsilon_{\rm mult}^{\rm INEL}$, whose values are reported in Table~\ref{tab:multbins}.

-The geometrical acceptance of the detector times the reconstruction efficiency $({\rm Acc}\times\epsilon)$, obtained separately for prompt and feed-down hadrons, was determined from pp collisions simulated with PYTHIA with Monash tune, with particle transport based on the GEANT3 package~\cite{Brun:1994aa}.
+The geometrical acceptance of the detector times the reconstruction efficiency $({\rm Acc}\times\epsilon)$ includes the tracking, the PID, and the topological selection efficiencies, and it was obtained separately for prompt and feed-down hadrons.
+It was determined from pp collisions simulated with PYTHIA with Monash tune, with particle transport based on the GEANT3 package~\cite{Brun:1994aa}.
 To account for the multiplicity dependence of the efficiency, which is driven by the primary-vertex resolution improving with increasing multiplicity, the generated events were weighted based on the number of tracklets in order to match the distribution observed in data.
 The generated \Lc \pt spectrum used to calculate the efficiencies was weighted to reproduce the shape obtained from the PYTHIA CR-BLC tune, which describes the measured spectra better than the Monash tune as observed in Ref.~\cite{PhysRevC.104.054905}.